aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 => num2 = 2
 ```

 But why is `num2` not 2.5?
-Well, in low-level languages (unlike JavaScript, Ruby, or PHP), numbers are strictly typed, and a type is either an integer or decimal.
+In low-level languages (unlike JavaScript, Ruby, or PHP), numbers are strictly typed, and a type is either an integer or a decimal.
 An `int` stores an integer, not a decimal, as demonstrated in the previous function.

-So, what data type would we use if we wanted to assign a variable to a decimal?
+So what data type would we use if we wanted to assign a variable to a decimal?

 How about `float`?